 The qualification process for a jumbo loan is similar to the conforming loan process.
 The lender will review your assets, income and credit score, but there are some differences.
-Jumbo loans are harder to qualify for than conforming loans since lenders take on extra risk with jumbo loans.
+Jumbo loans typically have higher qualification standards than conforming loans since lenders take on extra risk with jumbo loans.
 Because of this, lenders are looking at several key factors to determine your risk level.
 Generally, this means higher credit, income and cash reserve requirements.

 Here are some of the main qualification differences between jumbo and regular mortgages.

 - Credit score: Credit scores are proof of your past ability to make payments on-time.
 You may be able to score a conventional loan with a good credit score.
 But you probably won't be able to get a jumbo loan with anything under excellent.
 It's not uncommon for jumbo loans to require a higher credit score.

 - Reserves: Most lenders look at reserves when approving you for a jumbo loan.
 These reserves help safeguard lenders from defaults.

 - Down payment: Whether conforming or jumbo, you need to make a down payment on your mortgage.
 Often, jumbo loans require larger down payments than conventional loans.
 It's not uncommon for lenders to expect a minimum of 20% down payment for jumbo loans.